 Areni-1 Chalcolithic0.002190.0005414.055.03e-5

-The point here is that this ancestry signal is already visible south of the Caucasus by the Chalcolithic.
-This supports the first step of the eastern-route argument: before turning to Anatolia itself, we can already observe a detectable movement, or at least possible gene flow, linking Eneolithic steppe-related groups north of the Caucasus with populations on its southern side.
+This supports the first step of the eastern-route argument: before turning to Anatolia itself, we can already observe a detectable movement, or at least possible gene flow, linking Eneolithic steppe-related groups north of the Caucasus with populations on its southern side by the Chalcolithic.

 With Arslantepe Late Chalcolithic in the target position

-As the next step, I place Arslantepe Late Chalcolithic in the target position.
+As the next step, I place Arslantepe Late Chalcolithic (average of the samples: ART020, ART027, ART017) in the target position.
 Arslantepe is relevant here because it lies in eastern Anatolia, to the west of the Caucasus, and because a Late Chalcolithic individual (ART038) from the site carries Y-DNA haplogroup R1b-V1636.
 This is the same paternal lineage found among the men buried in the kurgans at Progress-2, the Eneolithic steppe-related population used here as the northern Caucasus-facing reference.
-Arslantepe is therefore an obvious test case for whether the ancestry signal seen south of the Caucasus also becomes detectable in the Upper Euphrates region.
+Arslantepe is therefore an obvious test case for whether the ancestry affinity seen south of the Caucasus also becomes detectable in the Upper Euphrates region.

 First, using Çayönü as an eastern Anatolian Neolithic baseline: